 AT&T recognizes that climate change can present risks and opportunities to our business, employees, communities and other stakeholders.
 The Governance and Policy Committee (GPC) of the AT&T Board of Directors (Board) oversees the entirety of AT&T’s environmental, social and governance (ESG) strategy – including related risks, policies, programs and ESG reporting.

-Our CSO oversees internal management of AT&T’s climate-related risks, opportunities and strategy-setting process, and receives weekly updates on climate-related activities and developments throughout the business.
+AT&T’s CSO oversees internal management of AT&T’s climate-related risks, opportunities and strategy-setting process, and receives weekly updates on climate-related activities and developments throughout the business.

-Our SVP – Audit Services, as well as our Chief Compliance Officer, oversee the integration of ESG issues, including environmental and climate-related impacts, into corporate enterprise risk assessment activities and audit functions.
+Our SVP of Audit Services, as well as our Chief Compliance Officer, oversee the integration of ESG issues, including environmental and climate-related impacts, into corporate enterprise risk assessment activities and audit functions.
 This includes analysis of ESG risks and disclosures, and associated processes, controls and assurance.
 This risk analysis has further oversight by the Audit Committee.

-As a direct report to the CSO, the Assistant Vice President (AVP) – Global Environmental Sustainability oversees internal management of AT&T’s climate-related strategy and leads our Environment Committee, comprised of senior business leaders from across the company.
-In addition, AT&T’s Global Environmental Sustainability team, also led by our AVP – Global Environmental Sustainability, tracks climate-related developments within and outside AT&T and communicates the most relevant issues to the CSO.
+As a direct report to the CSO, the Assistant Vice President (AVP) of Global Environmental Sustainability oversees internal management of AT&T’s climate-related strategy and leads our Environment Committee, comprised of senior business leaders from across the company.
+In addition, AT&T’s Global Environmental Sustainability team, also led by our AVP of Global Environmental Sustainability, tracks climate-related developments within and outside AT&T and communicates the most relevant issues to the CSO.
 The team works closely with business unit experts throughout our company to implement and enhance programs and policies addressing climate-related risks and opportunities for AT&T.

 Our ESG reporting practice is led by a dedicated team within the CSR organization led by our CSO, with additional oversight by the GPC and Audit Committee.
-Our ESG disclosures are internally validated by our finance and audit teams, and select environmental calculations – such as energy use and GHG emissions – are externally assured by an independent third party.
+Our ESG disclosures are internally validated by our finance and audit teams and select environmental calculations – such as energy use and GHG emissions – are externally assured by an independent third party.

 Climate-related Ties to Leadership Compensation